RetroReversing/retroReversing/pages/ps1/PSYQSDKSetup.md

 ```bash
 wineconsole hello32.bat
 ```

+You should now get an HELLO.CPE file that you need to convert to a PSX Executable with `CPE2X.EXE` but that only seems to work under dosbox for me...

 ## Error : could not execute cpppsx
 This happens because the PSYQ.ini file has incorrect paths, since I was using the Z: drive I had to change it to: